-If you’re transferring schools, it’s possible that you may not lose any credits.
+If you’re transferring institutions, it’s possible that you may not lose any credits.
 However, two-thirds of students do.
-No matter the accreditation of your former school, it’s important to speak to a college’s transfer credit evaluator to know where you stand and how many of your credits will transfer.
-Students transferring schools for the first time lost an average of 13 semester credit hours — nearly 1/10th of the total amount of semester credits (120) required to graduate with a bachelor’s degree.
+No matter the accreditation of your former institution, it’s important to speak to a college’s transfer credit evaluator to know where you stand and how many of your credits will transfer.
+Students transferring for the first time lost an average of 13 semester credit hours — nearly 1/10th of the total amount of semester credits (120) required to graduate with a bachelor’s degree.
 That’s the equivalent of having to complete an additional semester in order to graduate.

 Institution-based financial aid (such as scholarships) are awarded at the discretion of each college or university and depends on the individual’s need or eligibility.

 Making sure your institution is properly accredited is key to getting the most from your education.
 Here are some warning signs and actionable tips for ensuring the institution to which you apply, has either national or regional institutional accreditation.

 Here’s how you can be sure that your institution is accredited:

 Now that you know more about the difference between regionally-accredited and nationally-accredited institutions, continue along the path to ignite your future.
 Drexel University, regionally accredited by the Middle States Commission on Higher Education, has over 150 online degree and certificate programs — with some that also hold programmatic accreditation, offers students an opportunity to learn from the best, and with the best.
 Discover our course offerings and let us help you achieve your goals.

 Click the infographic to download a PDF or share it via social media and email.